 Trivalent Passivates for Fasteners

 Our line of trivalent chromium-based passivates are hexavalent chromium-free and comply with current ELV, RoHS, and REACH regulations.
 These products can provide a trivalent passivation layer that is clear, blue, yellow, black, or iridescent.
 Our industry-leading passivates are available for both zinc and zinc-nickel.
 We also offer a variety of torque tension modifiers, sealers, and topcoats.
+Click here to view our line of trivalent passivates.

 Columbia Chemical regularly works with OEMs in the Fastener world to assist with the development of specs, coating choices, trends and technology updates, engineer training, and general questions and assistance.